matsengrp/phippery/docs/alignments-pipeline.rst

     produced (``aggregated_data/organism.summary.csv.gz``) which summarizes
     the number of epitopes with Z-scores above the threshold (``--zscore_threshold``, described below) for each organism.
-    The position of each peptide within a larger protein is taken into account.
+    The sequence of each peptide is taken into account to filter out overlapping peptide hits.
     For any pair of peptides which overlap by more than the allowed number of amino acids (``--max_overlap``), only the higher-scoring peptide (in terms of Z-score) will be retained.
+    Overlaps between peptides are determined by exact k-mer matching.
     A peptide is marked as a 'hit' when it is above the threshold in all replicates of that sample.
 When it is only above the threshold in a subset of replicates, it is marked as 'discordant'.